 But as I better understand this emerging model, I’ve also learned more about the appeal of greenwashing – or efforts to make products seem more environmentally friendly than they actually are to convince consumers who are trying to make responsible choices to buy their product.
 So although I am generally supportive of the B Corp model, my analytical side forces me to delve into what it really means and whether or not it will make a measurably positive impact on the planet and its inhabitants.

 In a series of two blog posts I’ll explore what it means to be called a B Corporation, how companies who apply to become a B Corporation are assessed, what motivates a company to pursue the designation, and some thoughts on areas for potential improvement in the system.
+The second post will explore the risk of the B Corp certification being used for greenwashing.

 Before we get started, here is a busy-person summary of this blog post so you can get the gist up front: